SE2-Team-14/Project-SE2-2020/README.md

   - response body: empty

 - GET `/api/contacttracing`
-  - request query parameters: personId, the positive student to be tracked
+  - request query parameters: personId, the positive person to be tracked
   - request body: empty
   - response body: a list of string containing information about people being in contact with the positive person